 Whether it's replayable or appealing on harder difficulties will come down to player satisfaction with the music selection and willingness to dedicate to controller-based rhythm timing, because it can be very challenging.
 It is because of that challenge however, that at the last minute the dev team added a twist on Amplitude's multiplayer mode.

-What’s New in Amplitude?
+What's New in the Amplitude Reboot?

 In addition to modern graphics, a new game engine, and an entirely different track list, the Amplitude reboot adds a new type of multiplayer.
 And it needed to because the game is absent online play and the original game's Remix Mode.